M7.2 Earthquake Scenarios - Hayward and Rodgers Creek Faults

 The colors indicate the peak intensity of the shaking up to the current time in the movie at each location.
 See Explanation of Colors for a more detailed description of the color scheme.

-Viewing the movies requires a media player, such as QuickTime Player, capable of displaying QuickTime movies.
-The movies are available in three different resolutions.
-The low resolution versions movies are typically 4 MB in size.
-The high resolution versions are typically 10 MB in size and best downloaded using a high-speed internet connection.
+The movies are available in two different resolutions.
+The normal resolution versions are typically 10 MB in size.
 The high definition (HD) versions are typically 30 MB in size and are best viewed on high resolution displays.

 These images and movies are in the public domain and may be used freely.
 Please credit the U.S Geological Survey.